I have so much to write, but I have no idea where to start.

 You are a tiny little miracle floating around in a sea of stupendous awesomeness, and I hope you see the world as full of gems instead of mush.

 I’m not the author of this piece.
 I found this great post on Rebelle Society and it echoes how I feel so deeply it’s as if the author took the words out of my head and heart and laid it out on paper.
 I just had to post it here and when I contacted Jessica, the author, she agreed to let me do so.
 Thank you, Jessica.
-If you connected with this piece please stop by Jessica’s Facebook and Instagram page to get to know her.
+If you connected with this piece please stop by Jessica’s Facebook and Instagram.